 Then magic began.
-Johnson Fortenbaugh, Jr stopped in his Ford Pinto, a compact car which made so much more economic sense than most of the two-ton lead sleds which populated America’s roads that it was wildly unfashionable and went out of production almost immediately.
+Johnson Fortenbaugh, Jr stopped in his Ford Pinto, a compact car which made so much more economic sense than most of the two-ton lead-sleds which populated America’s roads that it went out of production almost immediately.

 He was heading for Oxford, Maryland, more than two hundred miles away.